Best Practice

 • Reduced peak flow to ditch

-• Can be retrofitted on applicable buffers/outlets
+• Can be retrofitted on systems with applicable buffers/outlets

 How It Works

-Edge-of-field water control structures on a buffer strip diverts flow into perforated tile lines that run along the buffer/stream bank.
+Edge-of-field water control structures on a filter strip diverts drainage water into perforated pipes that run along the buffer/stream bank.
 As water moves through the soil profile, plant roots and other organic matter in the buffer absorb the water and any usable nutrients before they get to the open ditch.
-The tile system can still function as normal in times of high flow where water bypasses the buffer by flowing over the stoplogs to a traditional tile outlet.

 Installation Considerations

-• Minimum organic matter content of 1.2%
+• Minimum organic matter content of 1.2% in the top 2-ft buffer

 • No gravel/sand veins through buffer